Exploring CalPERS and CalSTRS Co-Investment Strategies

 In 2020, former CalSTRS CIO Chris Ailman conducted a ten-year financial plan to examine the rising costs of asset management, particularly private equity partnerships that follow the traditional ‘2 and 20’ fee structure.
 The takeaways?
 The costs were unsustainable, and too much profit potential would be lost.
 With AUM projected to grow to $348 billion in fiscal years 2028 and 2029, annual investment portfolio costs were forecasted to rise to just under $1.8 billion.

+However, as noted by Scott Chan, CalSTRS’ new CIO, establishing a co-investment program has entailed a significant endeavor for the pension.
 In a recent Markets Watch interview, Chan discussed key elements that have guided CalSTRS’s approach to developing a co-investment program and offered advice for other institutions interested in pursuing such initiatives.
 Several highlights include:

 • Human Capital: Co-investments pose higher execution risks, requiring a larger workforce and more sophisticated staff.
 Collaboration with the board to showcase anticipated benefits, gain buy-in, secure appropriate resources, and devise staffing plans is crucial.